ronin-rb/ronin/man/ronin-host.1.md

   Enumerates over every public suffix.
 An optional value of `icann` or `private` can be given to only enumerate ICANN suffixes or private suffixes.

+`--enum-subdomains` *FILE*
+  Enumerates over every subdomain from the given *FILE* and for the given hostname.

 `-N`, `--nameserver` *HOST*|*IP*
   Send DNS queries to the nameserver.